 Intern: Kyle Chapman

 Greetings, my name is Kyle Chapman and I am a native of Des Moines, Iowa.
 I am currently a senior at the University of Iowa.
 My academic efforts are towards a degree in Political Science w. emphasis in Politics of Foreign Countries and a minor in Philosophy.
-In high school I studied French and am continuing my foreign language experience by studying Russian at the university.
+In high school, I studied French and continued my foreign language experience by studying Russian at the university.

 My whole life I’ve had a strong interest in international events.
 This developed my love of NBC’s Nightly News at a young age.
 While at community college, I had the privilege of encountering a diverse array of individuals of whom I had the pleasure of meeting.
-Because of this, I developed many friendships with international students and learned invaluable about their cultures in Africa and South East Asia.
+Because of this, I developed many friendships with international students and learned invaluable information about their cultures in Africa, Europe, the Middle East, and South East Asia.

 Although I’ve never been to a foreign country, it is a goal of mine to have a career in the international sphere.
-In the meantime, I plan on continuing my study of Russian during the summer of 2018 and hope to be a Peace Corps volunteer to Eastern Europe or the Caucasus region in order to gain international experience and develop my Russian.
+In the meantime, I’m working on becoming a Peace Corps volunteer to Eastern Europe or the Caucasus region in order to gain international experience and develop my Russian.

 Intern: Samuel Hoover